-Breast cancer
+5. Breast cancer

-A few small studies with suboptimal design have analyzed prognosis of interval cancer (cf. ref [22]).
-An early study with an ideal (randomized) design but low statistical power provided no support for the theory of a worse prognostic outlook among interval cancers.
-[23] A more recent and much larger observational study took advantage of the stepwise introduction of the nation-wide mammography screening program in Norway.
-[22] Authors compared prognosis among 1,816 women with interval cancers and 5,300 diagnosed before they had been invited to mammography screening.
-After ten years of follow-up, survival was virtually identical in women with interval cancer (79.1%) and women in the non-screened group (76.8%) (p=0.53) (Figure 2).
+A few small studies with suboptimal design have analysed prognosis of interval cancer (cf. Ref.
+[22]).
+An early study with an ideal (randomised) design but low statistical power provided no support for the theory of a worse prognostic outlook among interval cancers [23].
+A more recent and much larger observational study took advantage of the stepwise introduction of the nation-wide mammography screening program in Norway [22].
+Authors compared prognosis among 1816 women with interval cancers and 5300 diagnosed before they had been invited to mammography screening.
+After 10 years of follow-up, survival was virtually identical in women with interval cancer (79.1%) and women in the non-screened group (76.8%; P = 0.53; Fig. 2).

-Colorectal cancer
+6. Colorectal cancer

-We found no data in the published literature that could elucidate, whether patients with rapidly growing colorectal cancers (CRC) had a different prognostic outlook than those with slowly growing cancers.
-We therefore used existing, population-based databases in Sweden, to identify individuals with a negative colonoscopy.
+We found no data in the published literature that could elucidate whether patients with rapidly growing colorectal cancers (CRCs) had a different prognostic outlook from those with slowly growing cancers.
+We therefore used existing, population-based databases in Sweden to identify individuals with a negative colonoscopy.
 We included colonoscopies performed between 1997 and 2013.
-We excluded individuals with earlier CRC and those with CRC diagnosed within six months from colonoscopy, assuming that they were overlooked at the colonoscopy (false negative) or underwent a lengthy diagnostic work-up.
+We excluded individuals with earlier CRC and those with CRC diagnosed within 6 months from colonoscopy, assuming that they were overlooked at the colonoscopy (false negative) or underwent a lengthy diagnostic work-up.

-During follow-up through 2013, we identified 1,957 eligible individuals with a CRC diagnosed more than 6 months after the first negative colonoscopy of whom 426 died from colorectal cancer.
+During follow-up through 2013, we identified 1957 eligible individuals with a CRC diagnosed more than 6 months after the first negative colonoscopy; of these, 426 died from CRC.
 We fitted a multivariate Cox regression model with time since colonoscopy to CRC detection as a continuous determinant of CRC death, adjusting for age, sex, calendar time, interaction terms between the covariates and quadratic terms for age and continuous interaction terms.
-The hazard ratio for time from negative colonoscopy to cancer detection was 1.00 (95% confidence interval 0.999-1.002, p=0.65).
-In another Cox regression, where time since negative examination was categorized in yearly intervals and outcome was set to

-CRC death within five years (restricted to colonoscopies performed in 1997-2008 to allow for at least five years of follow-up), HR was 0.95 (p=0.68).
+The hazard ratio for time from negative colonoscopy to cancer detection was 1.00 (95% confidence interval 0.999-1.002, P = 0.65).
+In another Cox regression, where time since negative examination was categorised in yearly intervals, and outcome was set to CRC death within 5 years (restricted to colonoscopies performed in 1997-2008 to allow for at least 5 years of follow-up), HR was 0.95 (P = 0.68).
 Hence, our analyses do not support the theory that growth rate and prognosis are related phenomena.